• Skip to table of contents

 The online MSW degree requires 62 credit hours of graduate study and is divided into two levels: Generalist and Specialization.

-Detailed information on tuition and fees will be available on the UNC Finance and Operations website.
 For information on additional resources for funding, please visit our UNC School of Social Work website.

 If the online program is not right for you, please consider one of our other program options for your MSW degree.